(ADI) Advanced Driver Improvement School

 If you are planning to take the 12-hour ADI course for revoked or suspended driver’s license, the school will report your completion to the DHSMV after you have passed the exams.
 But if a court ordered you to take the course, you will have to submit the certificate of completion in court before the deadline date.

 Revoked and Suspended Driver’s License in FloridaIt is a criminal offense to drive with a revoked or suspended driver’s license in Florida.
 The charge might be a felony or a misdemeanour depending on the incidents leading to the driver’s license suspension.
 Repeated violations may also affect the charge.
 Your driver’s license might be suspended for various reasons such as driving while intoxicated, driving without insurance, refusing to take a Breathalyzer test, supplying fraudulent information during your drivers license application and ignoring a traffic ticket payment.

 The difference between driver’s license suspension and revocationThere is a big difference between a suspended and a revoked driver’s license.
 A suspension means that you will not be able to drive for a specific period of time, but you will manage to get your driver’s license back.
 A revocation means that the state has cancelled your license and you will have to submit yourself to an investigation before you start the process of obtaining another one.
 Insurance companies keep closer watch on license suspensions and revocations and therefore your insurance premiums might increase drastically.
 They might also label you as a high-risk customer.
 Moreover, the insurance company may choose to cancel your policy and therefore force you to search for another insurance coverage with the high-risk customer tag.
 Put differently, you will end up paying higher insurance rates.
 If your license is revoked or suspended, you should consult a DWI/DUI lawyer.
 They will help you avoid the heavy reinstatement fees, fines and points on your driving record.

 Action to take after your license is suspendedHaving a driver’s license suspended is a serious matter and you should adhere to the laws of your state after the suspension.
 You have to surrender your license to the Florida Department of Highway Safety and Motor Vehicles if it is not taken during court hearings.
 You can mail or surrender it in person to the nearest Drivers License Office.
 During the suspension, you should not drive.
 If found driving with the suspended license, you might be imprisoned for 5 years and get the length of the suspension increased.
 After the suspension period is over, you should wait to receive a written restoration notice.
 The notice will have all the instructions on the license restoration process.
 You should not start driving unless you have completed all the necessary steps and the Florida DHS & MV provides you with a valid replacement license.
 To start driving immediately after the suspension, you might need to apply for a hardship driver’s license.

-Applying for the hardship licenseOne of the available options when your driver’s license is suspended involves applying for a hardship driver’s license.
-However, you can only get the hardship license if the revocation or suspension was as a result of a lot of points on your driving record, a violation that resulted in bodily injury or death, or being a habitual traffic offender.
+Applying for the hardship licenseOne of the available options, when your driver’s license is suspended, involves applying for a hardship driver’s license.
+However, you can only get the hardship license if the revocation or suspension was as a result of a lot of points on your driving record, a violation that resulted in bodily injury or death or being a habitual traffic offender.
 Habitual traffic offenders can only apply for the hardship driver’s license after 1 year from the revocation date.
 To apply for the hardship license, you have to visit the Florida Administrative Reviews office.
 You have to complete a test, pay the reinstatement fee, and the other applicable fees.
 You will also need proof of enrollment in an Advanced Driver Improvement Course.